Americans' Guide to Buying BC Real Estate: Taxes, Deposits, & Foreign Buyer Rules Explained Step-by-Step

 How much down payment is required?

-Most non-resident mortgages require 20–35% down, depending on lender policies and your financial profile.
+Most non-resident mortgages use a tiered structure: 35% on the first $400,000, 45% on the next $300,000, and 50% above $700,000.
+Some lenders may require 35–50% across all tiers depending on your financial profile.
 Expect to provide two years of income history, bank statements, and a U.S. credit report that Canadian lenders will manually interpret.

 Does buying property help with Canadian immigration?